Frijol/climate-change/GLOSSARY.md

 ## load following
 moderation of generator electricity production to match energy load, or demand

+## locational marginal pricing
+the marginal cost of energy production, taking into account the cost of transmission (where the energy is produced or consumed)– nodal pricing is a subset where a price is defined at each node or bus in the system [Kirschen, 153][Kirschen]

 ## loop flow
 the fact that power flows over all available paths between supply and load, despite specifications in a given power transfer contract [Graves, 1-3][Graves]